 Parking Lot Electric Charging Stations: Please do not park in electric charging station spaces in the North parking lot.
 We have several employees who depend on those spaces for commuting to work.
 Security will be monitoring the spaces and action will be taken.

-More on the Parking Front: Team members in Security have received complaints about the lack of parking in the West Pavilion I lot.
+More on the Parking Front: Security has received complaints about the lack of parking in the West Pavilion I lot.
 They have also seen a number of team members parking in that lot.
-Please know that this lot is for patients and visitors only.
+This lot is for patients and visitors only!
 Patients and Families are No. 1 in our Quadruple Aim.
 Care begins as soon as they arrive on our campus!

-<![if !supportLists]>o <![endif]>Car pooling/transportation: Looking to carpool to work with fellow employees?
+Car pooling/transportation: Looking to carpool to work with fellow employees?
 Look for opportunities here.
+More opportunities to find a ride can be found on the Waze Carpool Finder app.
+Find it here!
 Also, check out the new transportation guide here.
 Have questions, need help?
 Kategottlieb@yvmh.org

 Waste Reduction and Recycling: Please read the NEW waste reduction and recycling guidelines for VMM.
 If you have any questions or would like to become a champion, please email firstname.lastname@example.org.